 Due to the COVID-19 pandemic all our staff are currently working from home.
 The change to homeworking has been a huge success for us and we are now reviewing our home working guidance to allow staff to work from home on a more permanent basis dependent on their role – that means you could live anywhere and still work for the SSSC.

 We offer competitive salaries for each job role.
 Each salary scale has incremental steps of 2% progression to the top of the pay band and is reviewed annually.
+New entrants will normally start on the minimum of the pay range.
 We’re committed to paying the Scottish Living Wage and are an accredited living wage employer.